SEGA-Studie/tasks/README.md

 * an Auditory Oddball Task (auditory_oddball.py)
 * a Visual Oddball Task (visual_oddball.py)

 During both tasks, pupil dilation is measured via eye tracker and parallel port triggers are sent to an EEG recording PC.
+Several baseline phases are used to determine tonic pupil size.

 ## Install Instructions
 NOTE: inpout32.dll file is required in experiment folder (driver file) to send parallel port triggers